ferivoq/Valocker/README.md

 This tool is created for educational purposes only.
 Please be aware of the game's terms of service before using this software to modify gameplay.

 ## Contact
-For support or any queries, you can contact us via [Email](mailto:your-email@example.com).
+For support or any queries, you can contact me via Discord: @ferivoq.

 ---